devsecfranklin/crash_and_compile_dc30/README.md

 I didn't realize I needed to submit before the clock ran out.
 Also realized I needed to add the `N` back to the string holding the node name.
 (It's in my code now, but note that bit was completed after the clock ran out and everyone was doing shots and running off to vomit).
-We lose a teammate at the end of this round to Team Distraction.
+Lost a teammate at the end of this round to Team Distraction.

 So... zero points for round one!
 [The possibly working but ungraded soution is here](round1/nodes.py)